Paul Preston

-Sir Paul Preston CBE (born 21 July 1946) is an English historian and Hispanist, biographer of Francisco Franco, and specialist in Spanish history, in particular the Spanish Civil War, which he has studied for more than 30 years.
+Sir Paul Preston CBE (born 21 July 1946) is an English historian and Hispanist, biographer of Francisco Franco, and specialist in Spanish history, in particular the Spanish Civil War, which he has studied for more than 50 years.
 He is the winner of multiple awards for his books on the Spanish Civil War.

 Biography

 Preston was born in 1946 in Liverpool.
 Preston said in an interview that he has sympathy for the Second Spanish Republic: "I came from a fairly left-wing family.
 You could not really be from working-class Liverpool and not be left-wing.
 Emotionally, in my feeling for the Republic I think there is an element of indignation about the Republic's defeat, solidarity with the losing side.
 Maybe that's why I support Everton, although Everton wasn't the losing side in my day."

 Preston studied for his undergraduate degree at Oriel College, Oxford.
 He then gained an MA in European Studies at the University of Reading.
-He moved back to Oriel College to gain his PhD.
+He moved back to Oriel College to gain his DPhil.

-Since 1991 Preston has taught at the London School of Economics, where he is Príncipe de Asturias Professor of Contemporary Spanish Studies and director of the Cañada Blanch Centre for Contemporary Spanish Studies.
+From 1991 to 2020 Preston taught at the London School of Economics, where he was Príncipe de Asturias Professor of Contemporary Spanish Studies and the founding director of the Cañada Blanch Centre for Contemporary Spanish Studies.

 He is a frequent visitor to Spain, where his work appears in Spanish and Catalan.
 He speaks both languages.

 He has a wife, Gabriella, to whom he dedicated The Spanish Holocaust: Inquisition and Extermination in Twentieth-Century Spain.

 Publications

+Regarding criticism from right-wing media outlets over his depictions of Franco and other figures, Preston stated in a 2021 interview: "I try to be honest, even if the right-wing press paints me as an amateur and a liar."

 Preston has produced a biography of Franco (Basic Books, 1994).
 He has also published a biography of King Juan Carlos I (2003).
+Recent books include We Saw Spain Die, on the subject of foreign correspondents who reported on the Spanish Civil War and Perfidious Albion: Britain and the Spanish Civil War, a collection of essays exploring "the hypocrisy of British foreign policy towards the Spanish Republic, in contrast to the selfless contribution of medical personnel from across the globe, including many doctors and nurses from Britain, Ireland and Commonwealth countries, and assessing the influence of prominent ‘writer-historians’ including George Orwell and Herbert Southworth."